gswallow/molecule_example/README.md

         EOF
         Running docker-machine on a Mac:

-        docker-machine create default # --driver xhyve
+        docker-machine create default --driver xhyve
-        eval $(docker-machine env default) # I created a function for this in my .bash_profile file named 'dme'.
+        dme # or eval $(docker-machine env default)

         # test it out:
         docker run --name test -d centos /bin/bash -c 'echo it worked' docker logs test

+### "Fix" docker-machine

+Ansible isn't really meant for containers.
+Sure, there are articles out there claiming that you can automate containers with Ansible but that whole process seems silly, considering how simple containers are.
+Consider tools like [source2image](https://github.com/openshift/source-to-image) and using CM tools on containers makes even *less* sense.

+Lots of Ansible roles assume you're running them on a VM, so when systemd isn't available, you'll run into trouble.
+You'll need to "fix" your docker-machine so that the centos-systemd docker image can run:

+        docker run -t -i --rm --privileged -v /:/host solita/centos-systemd setup docker rmi solita/centos-systemd

+Feel free to check out [this container](https://hub.docker.com/r/solita/centos-systemd/).
+The author deserves kudos, for sure.

-        Running molecule
+### Running molecule

-Simply running ‘molecule' will generate command help.
-Some commands are complex, while some commands are simple. ‘molecule matrix’ explains what a complex command does:
+Simply running `molecule` will generate command help.
+Some commands are complex, while some commands are simple. `molecule matrix` explains what a complex command does:

         $ molecule matrix test
         --> Validating schema /Users/gswallow/src/greg/molecule-example/molecule/default/molecule.yml.